jumson/criticalis/README.md

 ## The way ahead

 ### Digestion / Implementation Notes / Examples (this is a living document)
-The ePubs will need to be decompressed and possibly formatted in such a way as to ensure workable 'chunks' can be selected and changed, as in Git.
-I'll likely attempt to find an ePub reader already implemented, open source, and modify it to allow for good referencing of chunks.
+This project will need to be a synthesis of an ePub reader and a git client.
+I'll likely attempt to find an open source ePub reader and a git client already implemented in NodeJS, and modify them to allow for good referencing of chunks.

 As an example for what we are working with, the two graphics at the top of the page show Psalm 1, rendered in PDF and ePub.
 Below, is what it looks like inside the xml file (**content-0012.xml**) shows starting on line **1078** and skips a little to show how a paragraph ends and starts again: